A voice for

 Athletes and body builders may find ashwagandha helpful in their healthy regimes as well.

-• Into the heart of Ashwagandha
+• Into the heart of ashwagandha

 In Ayurvedic medicine, ashwagandha is known as a ‘rasayana’, meaning a rejuvenative.
 Rasayanas enhance both the quality and quantity of life, nourish the mind and enhance vigour, making them perfect for weak, debilitated or exhausted conditions.
 Due to its ability to support the function of both body and mind, ashwagandha is one of Ayurveda’s most prized rejuvenative herbs.
 Ashwagandha is a modern-day adaptogen, supporting our body’s resistance to physical and emotional stress by strengthening the endocrine and nervous systems.
 However, this herb is unusual in that it is also a tonic with adaptogenic actions.
 This means it will strengthen an exhausted or agitated nervous system whilst at the same time calming it.